-Wireless communication.
+- Wireless communication.
 As specified in Sect.
 2.6.2, each robot is only allowed to send a limited number of UDP messages that have to comply with a predefined format.
 If a robot uses a different protocol or sends too many messages over a couple of seconds in a game, it will be disqualified for that game.
-Except for the wireless cards and the access points provided by the organizers of the competition, nobody close to the field is allowed using 2.4 GHz radio equipment (including cellular phones and/or Bluetooth devices).
+If a teams violates this rule in multiple games, disqualification from the tournament (including technical challenges as well as the drop-in competition) as well as an entry in the penalty list will be the consequence.
+Except for the wireless cards and the access points provided by the organizers of the competition, nobody close to the field is allowed using 2.4 GHz radio equipment (including cellular phones and/or Bluetooth devices). - Acoustic communication.

-Acoustic communication.
 If acoustic communication is used by both teams, they shall negotiate before the match how they can reduce interference.
 If only one team uses acoustic communication, the robots of the other team shall avoid producing any sound.
-In addition, both the teams and the audience shall avoid intentionally confusing the robots by producing similar sounds to those used for communication.
+In addition, both the teams and the audience shall avoid intentionally confusing the robots by producing similar sounds to those used for communication. - Visual perception.

-Visual perception.
 To avoid confusing other robots, the robots are not allowed to switch LEDs to orange.
 In general, the use of flashlights is not allowed during the games.
+However, flash photography from the audience is allowable as long as the head referee believes the purpose of the flash is not to jam any of the robots.

-5 Judgement
+5 Judgment

-The referees are the only persons that are allowed inside the playing area.
+The referees are the only persons that are allowed on the carpeted area (i. e. the field and the border area).